Brassal. Dolsneau. Cartier-Bresson. Friedlander. Winogrand. Evans. Gilden.

 Your camera is also the key to making new friends.
 Remember to respect your subjects and ask permission to use their photos as needed.

-5 Practical Tips to Compose Better Street Photos
+5 Practical Tips For Better Street Photography Composition

 When taking pictures on the streets, you need to understand how your gear works.
 You are capturing moments and interactions that are gone in a blink.
 Adjusting your equipment to frame an image should feel like second nature.
 Here are some practical tips to improve your shots.